bodensjc/ddecay/README.md

 ## Data Collection
-All of the necessary files for this and more are stored in the [`/LHCb/`](https://github.com/bodensjc/ddecay/tree/main/LHCb) subdirectory.
+All of the necessary files for this step are stored in the [`/LHCb/`](https://github.com/bodensjc/ddecay/tree/main/LHCb) subdirectory.
 This part of the tutorial assumes that you have a functioning grid certificate through CERN and are able to run Ganga jobs on DIRAC.
 This is covered in the LHCb StarterKit Lessons linked above.
 List of files in `/LHCb/` and their purpose:
  * [`dp_job.py`](https://github.com/bodensjc/ddecay/blob/main/LHCb/dp_job.py): Ganga job to get D+ -> KKpi data.
    * [`dp_options.py`](https://github.com/bodensjc/ddecay/blob/main/LHCb/dp_options.py): Options file for D+ -> KKpi data.
 Tells what variables to collect.